Complete Guide to Understanding Your Computer Motherboard and Components

 Computer Memory

-The computer can manipulate only data that is in the main memory.
-Therefore, every program you execute and every file you access must be copied from a storage device into main memory.
-The amount of main memory on a computer is crucial because it determines how many programs can be executed at one time and how much data can be readily available to a program.
+The computer can only manipulate data in the main memory.
+Therefore, every program you execute and every file you access must be copied from a storage device into the main memory.
+The amount of main memory on a computer is crucial because it determines how many programs you can execute at once and how much data is readily available to a program.

 Types of RAM